tylerapplebaum/CryptoForDummies/README.md

 The purpose of this document is to give a somewhat in-depth explanation of SSL/TLS and the encryption and math backing it.
 The math will stay at around a high school level, mostly because I'm not capable of explaining it any further.

   #####1.1 Symmetric vs. Asymmetric Encryption
+  Symmetric encryption, or secret key encryption, uses the same key for both encrypting and decrypting.

+  Asymmetric encryption, or public key encryption, uses a key pair.
+The public key is used for encryption, while the private key is used for decryption.